nwillis8724/gaming_diary/client/README.md

-sudo service postgresql start

- npm run build --prefix client

- git add .
- git commit -m ""
- git push -u origin main

-add useContext, check phase 4 disc

-add update to comments

 # Gaming Diary

-Gaming Diary is a social media site that allows you to keep track of your favorite games and even see what other people thing about it.
+Gaming Diary is a social media site that allows you to keep track of your favorite games and even see what other people think about it.

 ## User Profiles